 The meadow was created in 2013 by the Sharpham Trust which is the charity that looks after the 550-acre Sharpham Estate.
 Any income generated from the burial ground goes towards covering the costs of running the site and the Trust's other charitable activities.

 The meadow is located at the top of the Estate with stunning views down the River Dart and across the South Hams Area of Outstanding Natural beauty.
 As it is owned by the Trust the site will be protected in perpetuity.

 A ceremonial building has been constructed at the meadow built using natural materials with cob walls and a green sedum roof.
 The building is there to be used by families and friends visiting the meadow.
 There is also a compost toilet nearby.

 In June 2015, the Fire Circle was unveiled - a surround for the fire around which mourners and families can gather and be seated, perhaps lighting candles, meditating, or leaving flowers or messages to the dead.
 The artwork was the result of our Artist in Residence programme and you can read more about the Fire Circle and see pictures and a video of the ceremony by clicking here.

 Thank you for your sensitivity in creating such a calm and peaceful place

 Both The Sharpham Trust, who own the Meadow, and Rupert and Claire Callender, who manage it, want to create an inclusive and beautiful place in which to remember our dead.

 To safeguard these distinctive qualities we have set out the following terms and conditions of use.

-- Application Form for the purchase of a plot at Sharpham Meadow Natural Ground
+- Application Form for the purchase of a plot at Sharpham Meadow Natural Burial Ground (Word doc)

 Read about Sharpham Meadow in More to Death - the magazine of the Natural Death Charity.
 Our feature's on page 30: